Obsolete. Go here now.

 An SDR like the Pluto requires 1.4 M samples / s (minimum) * 2 Bytes (16 bits) * 2 channels (I and Q) = 5.6 M Bytes / s for reception.
 The same for the transmission.
 Which gives us more than 10M bytes / second.

-The output on Ethernet or in Wifi requires:
+With Remote SDR, the output on Ethernet or in Wifi requires:

 - 10 k samples / s * 2 bytes for the receiver audio